 - We have trial experience and are not afraid to take your case to court if necessary to achieve the best possible results.

-When To Hire an Uber/Lyft Accident Attorney
+When To Hire a Phoenix Uber Accident Attorney

-Insurance companies often take advantage of nonrepresented clients, using delay-and-deny tactics to get out of offering fair settlements.
+Insurance companies often take advantage of non-represented clients, using delay-and-deny tactics to get out of offering fair settlements.
 Winning a case against Uber or Lyft can be especially difficult, as these companies have a reputation for avoiding liability for collisions.

 Ridesharing disrupted the taxi industry.
 They are entirely separate, each with different rules and regulations.
-A rideshare company is a Transportation Network Company, or TNC.
+A rideshare company is a Transportation Network Company (TNC).
 Taxi companies are not TNCs.
 TNCs have to meet regulations on a state (and sometimes city) level.
-In Arizona, for example, TNCs have special license, insurance, permit and compliance requirements.
+In Arizona, for example, TNCs have special licensing, insurance, permit, and compliance requirements.

 A rideshare vehicle is one that a rider can hail through an app.
 Rideshare vehicles charge customers per trip rather than based on time spent in transit.
 Rideshare pricing is prone to price surges, however.
 A person can hail a rideshare vehicle on-demand to his or her location in a matter of minutes.
 It typically takes longer for a taxi to arrive, depending on location.

 Taxi companies also play a role in driver training and vehicle maintenance.
 Rideshare companies leave driving capabilities and vehicle maintenance in the control of drivers.
 Rideshare companies do not reimburse drivers for vehicle maintenance or repair costs.
 This can negatively impact the willingness of drivers to properly maintain their vehicles.

 If an off-duty Uber or Lyft driver caused your collision, the driver will most likely be individually liable for your damages.
 You will file your claim with the driver’s personal insurance company.
-If the driver was working for Uber or Lyft at the time of the crash, however, the rideshare company’s insurance provider may cover your damages.
+If the driver was working for Uber or Lyft at the time of the crash, however, the rideshare company’s commercial insurance provider may cover your damages.

 Whose Insurance Covers a Lyft or Uber Accident?